Learn LibreOffice Calc

 - You can click on the A1 and B1 cells and click on the BOLD function icon (or simply type Ctrl+B) to make the headings bold.

 Like in the case of text document, you can use the File menu to save your spreadsheet.
 The file will be saved with a .ods extension.
 ODS is the short form of Open Document Spreadsheet.

-You can move across cells using the arrow keys.
-You can also quickly go to the ends of the sheet using CTRL Keys, such as CTRL-Home (go to Cell A1), CTRL-End (bottom rightmost part of filled cells / entered data), CTRL – Up Arrow (next cell in same column, before an empty cell) etc.
+- You can move across cells using the arrow keys.
+You can also quickly go to the ends of the sheet using "Ctrl" Key, such as Ctrl+Home (go to Cell A1), Ctrl+End (bottom rightmost part of filled cells / entered data), Ctrl + Up Arrow (next cell in same column, before an empty cell) etc.